mehedihasanrafi205/Module-6-Node.js-REST-API-Server/README.md

-# Module-6 Node.js REST API Server
+# Module-6 Node.js REST API Development & Server Architecture

 A robust and scalable **Node.js** REST API server built with **TypeScript**.
 This project follows a modular architecture to ensure maintainability and ease of development.